TALES OF THE CITY (1978-)

 I’ve seen it more than several times since — once at the Music Box with Clive Barker to discuss it, which was amazing and I still can’t believe happened — and my appreciation for it only grows.
 The costume and creature and production design is absolute perfection.
 Jane Wildgoose does not get enough credit for her contributions.

 The film is relentlessly, unapologetically horny in an unsettlingly thrilling way.
-The great Amy Nicholson posited that, at the heart of it, it’s a neo-noir, that Julia is a femme fatale and I certainly agree: it is a film centered around morally dubious people who are oft-kilter, and what is more noir than that?
+The great Amy Nicholson posited that, at the heart of it, it’s a neo-noir, that Julia is a femme fatale and I certainly agree: it is a film centered around morally dubious people who are off-kilter, and what is more noir than that?

 TRIANGLE (2009)